Quick Links => Latest News (about this website and the society),

 We have a strong membership and are currently concerned with stimulating public appreciation and knowledge of the waterway, thus helping to safeguard its future, landscape and ecology.

-The programme of social events (Meetings and Talks) which we organise for our members each year caters for a wide variety of interests, including presentations on local non-canal interests as well as canals abroad.
+The programme of social events (Meetings) which we organise for our members each year caters for a wide variety of interests, including presentations on local non-canal interests as well as canals abroad.

 Our magazine, Grand Trunk is published six times a year (Grand Trunk Magazine).
 It keeps members up-to-date with changes and developments and contains illustrated articles about how the canal was used in the past, other canals and boating activities as well as topical information about our activities, including forthcoming social events.